Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :header: "Status Code","Description"
    :escape: \

-   "403","ID not found, or you do not have permission to enable/disable contest mode for this post"
+   "403","ID not found, or you do not have permission to enable/disable contest mode for this post."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_set_contest_mode